-John Howard, editor in chief: John is the former news editor for the Associated Press in Sacramento, senior editor of the California Journal and bureau chief of the Orange County Register.
+John Howard, editor in chief: John is the former political writer and news editor for the Associated Press in Sacramento, associated editor of the California Journal and Sacramento bureau chief of the Orange County Register.
 He has been covering California politics since 1980.

 Tim Foster, Executive Director: Tim has worked in publishing for over 20 years with a focus on politics since starting at California Journal in 1996.
 He has been with Capitol Weekly since 2005 and also published and edited the Midtown Monthly from 2007-2012.

 Former administrator, UC Berkeley Graduate School of Journalism